alutnopk/alutnopk/README.md

 So,
 no my bio isn't unique or quirky or anything.
 This is a half-baked bio.
-It's bad because I'm leaving room for me to improve it.
+It's bad because I'm leaving room for improvement.
+So that I can cringe at this husk of an introduction.

 So uh, thanks for tuning in ig